EWaterman/EWaterman.github.io/_posts/Ch11/0011-03-01-self-distribution.md

 ![](/images/guide/label_printer.jpg)

-As a bit of a side note, **know your countries rules when it comes to where labels should go on your packaging.** The US doesn’t seem to care, as long as the destination is printed clearly.
-Canada Post requires the return address in top left and the destination address in the center.
+As a bit of a side note, **know your country's rules when it comes to where labels should go on your packaging.** The US doesn’t seem to care, as long as the destination is printed clearly.
+Canada Post requires the return address in the top left and the destination address in the center.

 <br>
 ### Postage / Stamps